jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Stalk-local properties and compatible germs.md

 ---

 Note that this stalk-local characterisation is not true for general (or even separated presheaves).
+All of these can be seen to break with the two-section sheaf on the two-point discrete space (or any disconnected space) that we used earlier.

-Also note that (unlike monomorphisms) epimorphisms are not determined on open sets.
+Also, note that epic sheaf morphisms are not necessarily epic on open sets.

 ##### _example:_ hinting at the [[Algebraic geometry --- rising-sea/notes/Presheaves in abelian categories#_example _ presheaf cokernel is not (always) a sheaf — the (presheaf) exponential exact sequence|exponential exact sequence]]